Robs0412/radiosonde_flight_visualization/README.md

 ### Debugging:

-For debugging you can deactivate the error handling (message) inside the modules by adding a tick mark before 'On Error GoTo':
+For debugging you can deactivate the error handling inside the modules by adding a tick mark before the command 'On Error GoTo':

 ![Error_Handling_marked.PNG](__used_asset__/Error_Handling_marked.PNG)

-In case you like to enable debug messages in general you can activate it in VBA editor (Alt+F11) Tools - Options - General - 'Break on all errors'
+In case you like to enable debug messages in general you can activate it in VBA editor (Alt+F11): Tools - Options - General - 'Break on all errors'

 ![Error_Debugging_Options.PNG](__used_asset__/Error_Debugging_Options.PNG)